Prospective interns, please apply here

 Adam Tauman Kalai is a Senior Principal Researcher at Microsoft Research New England.
 His research focuses on machine learning, artificial intelligence and algorithms.
-He received his BA (1996) from Harvard, and MA (1998) and PhD (2001) under the supervision of Avrim Blum from CMU.
+He received his BA from Harvard, and MA and PhD under the supervision of Avrim Blum from CMU.
 After an NSF postdoctoral fellowship at M.I.T. with Santosh Vempala, he served as an Assistant Professor at the Toyota Technological Institute at Chicago.
 He has co-chaired AI and crowdsourcing conferences including the COLT (the Conference on Learning Theory), the HCOMP (the Conference on Human Computation) and NEML.
 His honors include the Majulook prize, multiple best paper awards, an NSF CAREER award and an Alfred P. Sloan fellowship.

 Previous students/interns: Jake Abernethy (Berkeley→Georgia Tech), Daniel Alabi (Harvard), Ken Arnold (Harvard), Maria De-Arteaga (CMU→UT Austin), Pranjal Awasthi (CMU→Rutgers), Nina Balcan (CMU→CMU), Harry Bovik (CMU→CMU), Danielle Bragg (UW), Elisa Celis (UW→Yale), Konstantina Christakopoulou (UMN→Google), Brittany Fiore-Gartland (UW→UW), Abie Flaxman (CMU→UW), Tom Heffernan (Shrewsbury HS→Colorado College), Varun Kanade (Georgia Tech→Oxford), Ashwin Kalyan (Georgia Tech→Allen AI), Katrina Ligett (CMU→Caltech), Azarakhsh Malekian (UMD→Toronto), Brendan McMahan (CMU→Google), Aditya Menon (UCSD→Google), Ankur Moitra (MIT→MIT), Claire Monteleoni (MIT→Colorado), Peter Organisciak (UIUC→Denver), Alexey Romanov (UMASS Lowell→Microsoft), Aaron Roth (CMU→UPenn), Tal Schuster (MIT→Google), Nathaniel Swinger (Lexington HS→UW), Omer Tamuz (Weizmann→Caltech), Jason Tsay (CMU→IBM), Shubham Tulsiani (IIT→CMU), Duru Turkoglu (U. Chicago→DePaul), Shyam Upadhyay (UIUC→Google), Greg Valiant (Berkeley→Stanford), Elad Verbin (Tel Aviv University→Lunar), Ellen Vitercik (CMU), Allison Wang (Mission San Jose HS), Shih-Yu Wang (MIT), Gabriel Wickline, Miaomiao Wen (CMU→Coursera), and Kuat Yessenov (MIT→Google).

 Spring 2008: Game Theory and Computer Science, (Georgia Tech)